 I have done many strange and wonderful things over the years.
 I’ve jumped out of planes, slept in caves, eaten alligator and survived a couple of cyclones but perhaps one of the most memorable things I’ve done is cruised across the Atlantic Ocean, twice.
 On the return leg, we experienced some very disturbing phenomena as we passed through the Bermuda Triangle.
+You can read my take on this in my Sea Shanties anthology short story, Close Encounters of a Christmas Kind.
 Scary always carries an element of excitement with it.
 It’s good to venture out of your comfort zone from time to time.

 What would you be if you weren’t an author?

 A hopeless daydreamer.
 Or perhaps a pelican because I love the sea.
 Part of me still wants to be a Vet.
 I’d love to work in a bookshop or library, too but I think I’d go quietly nuts knowing I’d never be able to read every word in the world.

 Which of your own stories is your favourite?

 I like different stories that I’ve written for different reasons, sometimes because of the language, sometimes because of the subject matter.
 I had an absolute ball writing The Chapel of Unlove for Story City.
 The kooky story lines just made me laugh-out-loud.
 But it’s usually the story I am currently obsessing about and working hard to perfect that is my favourite.

 Which one of your characters do you feel closest to?